Training and talent development

 We also look after the dissemination of the company's existing knowledge, continuous learning, and cultural exchange, in order to enhance operational efficiency through the proper use of intellectual capital, as outlined in the Knowledge Management Policy.

 The Iberdrola group wants all its employees to feel encouraged and supported so that they can develop their knowledge, skills and behaviours in a way that will enable them to perform their current duties properly or to take on a new professional endeavour in the future.
 For this reason, in 2016 we created a new Corporate Innovation and Training Campus in Madrid, where around 13,000 people are trained every year.

 Also, in 2018, we went live with our global learning and development portal.
 This is called Learning Meeting Point (LMP) and gives our employees direct access to the full gamut of virtual training and development tools.
 Additionally, we have carried out a design and unification process with our labour climate surveys for all group companies in order to share results, draw up action plans and adopt better practices worldwide.

-The Iberdrola group also works in the following areas:
+The Iberdrola Group works in the following areas

-- Designing and implementing a worldwide talent review process.
+Designing and implementing a global talent review process

 Iberdrola's Digital Mentoring programme is aimed at Iberdrola employees, with the objective of contributing to the process of digital transformation in the company, as well as the creation of opportunities to transmit knowledge and experiences and foster an environment of teamwork.

 Possible areas of work for the mentor/mentee have been defined around the following areas: Digital working, new technologies, information management, work methodologies, and organisational and cultural change.

 Iberdrola's Leadership School offers various management development programmes in Spain, the US, the UK, Brazil, Mexico and the rest of the world.